How to Integrate HIPAA Compliance for Your Office Copiers

 Many practices are unaware that office printing technology is frequently the weakest link in an organization’s HIPAA compliance efforts.

-Consider some of these ways that’ll ensure your medical practice is protecting the privacy of all patients.
+Consider some of these ways to ensure your medical practice protects the privacy of all patients.

 Restrict or Give Employees Minimal Access